Allan Nadler: Criticism of Hasidism

-Nadler has been a frequent critic of Haredi rabbis and institutions, including the Dean of one of America's most prominent Yeshivas (Rabbinical schools), Lakewood, New Jersey's Beth Medrash Govoha, Rabbi Aryeh Malkiel Kotler, whom he accused, in The Forward, of approving a racist, anti-Gentile book, "Sefer Romemut Yisrael", written by one of the Yeshiva's students.
+Nadler has been an outspoken Orthodox Rabbinical critic of the Chabad-Lubavitch Hasidic movement for the past four decades, having published criticism of both the right-wing political stances of the late Lubavitcher Rebbe, Menachem Mendel Shcneerson, and in particular the messianic stance taken by the majority of Chabad Hasidim that views "the Rebbe" as he messiah.
+His criticisms of the Rebbe and the messianic fervor he had fomented within Chabad have been published in The New York Times, the Canadian Jewish News' Viewpoints literary supplement, The New Republic, Moment Magazine, the Forward and other periodicals.
+Nadler has also been a frequent critic of non-Hasidic (or Mitnagdic) Haredi rabbis and institutions, including the Dean of one of America's most prominent Yeshivas (Rabbinical schools), Lakewood, New Jersey's Beth Medrash Govoha, Rabbi Aryeh Malkiel Kotler, whom he accused, in The Forward, of approving a racist, anti-Gentile book, "Sefer Romemut Yisrael", written by one of the Yeshiva's students.

 As author

 Nadler's 1997 book, The Faith of the Mithnagdim: Rabbinic Responses to Hasidic Rapture, to date the definitive scholarly study of the Jewish antagonists of Hasidic Judaism, commonly known as Misnagdim, is an investigation of the theology of the rabbis who opposed the Hasidic movement in late 18th–early 19th century Eastern Europe.